Skip to content

 --capabilities CAPABILITY_NAMED_IAM

-# Update Recovery StackSet (propagates to ALL recovery stack instances)
+# Update Recovery StackSet (run from Recovery management account; propagates to ALL recovery stack instances)

 aws cloudformation update-stack-set \